MCV Evora: United Kingdom

-Evoras are also popular on franchised bus networks including Greater Manchester's Bee Network, with sixteen each built to Bee Network specification delivered to Stagecoach Manchester and First Manchester between March and April 2024 for the rollout of Tranche 2 of the network.
+Evoras are also popular on franchised bus networks including Greater Manchester's Bee Network, with sixteen each built to Bee Network specification delivered to Stagecoach Manchester and First Manchester between March and April 2024 for the rollout of Tranche 2 of the network, with two more Evoras were delivered in December 2025 to expand the latter's fleet.
 Six were delivered to Arriva Merseyside in May 2025 in preparation for the rollout of the Liverpool City Region's Metro network.

 Arriva UK Bus ordered their first Evoras in 2021, with Arriva Midlands taking on 14 10.8m examples on Volvo B8RLE chassis in November for the Luton to Dunstable Busway, with another 30 delivered during 2025.
 Nine Evoras were delivered to Arriva Merseyside in January 2023, followed by 12 more Evoras for Arriva Buses Wales in February 2023 for services in Bangor.

 Lothian Buses are also a large operator of Evoras, introducing a fleet of 30 12.9 m examples into service in January 2021.
+Welsh municipal operator Cardiff Bus took delivery of 20 Evoras in May 2026 for use on services between Cardiff, Penarth and Barry.

 MCV Evoras have also been delivered for use on car park shuttle bus services at airports across the United Kingdom and Ireland.
 Ten Evoras were delivered to Airport Parking and Hotels in 2023, with six 12.1 m examples delivered for use at Gatwick Airport and four 11.3 m examples delivered for use at Manchester Airport.
 Seventeen Evoras were also delivered to Irish FirstGroup subsidiary Aircoach during 2023 for shuttle service use at Dublin Airport.